starlane-io/starlane/docs/content/roadmap.md

 * Mechtrons can be configured as Stateful
 * new configuration rules for mechtrons governing state persistence [None, ReplicateToFile]
 * ability to replicate Mechtrons accross hosts in order to survive individual machine crashes
+* creation of 'Mechtron Cache API' which allows mechtrons to cache work between message requests
+  - mechtron can specify a memory block to 'cache'
+  - host will copy the memory block out of the mechtron
+  - when the memory block is needed again the mechtron can request to copy it back in
+  - at the end of the request the memory block will be once again evicted
+  - mechanism needed for a mechtron to 'release' it's claim on cached memory

+### SCALE version: 2.0.0 [backlog]
+* Kubernetes operator gains ability to distribute stars accross multiple containers
+  - ability to 'resize & reshape' the Starlane cluster based on Kubernetes resource definition
+* Sharding of resources
+  - Multiple Database clusters & FileSystem providers etc, can be available
+  - Provisioners will spread creations accross available hosts
+  - ability to 'move' resources from one host to another
+* Slow Lanes: creation of a new type of 'lane' that delivers less urgent messages (like Logs)
+* Mesh Star Sharding: ability to shard the mesh star
+  - reduce traffic by load ballancing accross lanes
+  - increase redundancy in case an individual Mesh Star crashes
+* Resource state replication

 ## DONE